graphql-nexus/nexus/README.md

 ## Documentation

-You can find the docs for GraphQL Nexus [here](https://nexus.js.org).
+You can find the docs for Nexus Schema [here](https://nexus.js.org).

 ## Install

-GraphQL Nexus can be installed via the `nexus` package.
+Nexus Schema can be installed via the `@nexus/schema` package.
 It also requires `graphql` as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/):

 ```
-npm install --save nexus graphql
+npm install --save @nexus/schema graphql
 ```

 or

 ```
-yarn add nexus graphql
+yarn add @nexus/schema graphql
 ```

 ## Migrate from SDL